stevensoriano/AFiD-BVI/MANUAL.md

 ------------------------------

 Input files (.in)
- *  bou.in - Detailed information of the input variables is given in the next section
+ *  bou.in - Detailed information on the input variables is given in the next section
- *  spos.in - Initial position of the body in the flow field
+ *  spos.in - Initial position of the body in the computational domain
  *  stst2.in

+Output data directories
+* flowmov - directory containing h5 files of flow field data (vorticity, velocity, and pressure)
+* vtkfiles - directory containing vtk files of body force data (pressure)

 Output data files (.h5)
  * continua_vx.h5
  * continua_vy.h5